mencySK/VacationHireInc/README.md

 UPDATE: Azure has disabled my subscription without notice and you won't be able to access the host.
 I sent a support request and i am waiting for their reply.

+However i pushed a new version using RAW connection string to DB so you will be able to test on localhost.

 # VacationHireInc using API.

 API doc: